 Many businesses worldwide have adopted eco-friendly practices to follow long-term sustainable development goals while also appealing to many environmentally conscious consumers.
 Some even promote their efforts and earn certifications to prove their commitment to being “green.”
 However, “green claims” on products and marketing materials can sometimes be unclear or misleading.
 That’s where the Federal Trade Commission (FTC) sets things straight with the Green Guides.

-First introduced in 2012, these guidelines help regulate how companies market their products’ environmental benefits.
+First introduced in 2012, these guidelines help regulate how companies market their products' environmental benefits.
 The Green Guides also protect consumers from false or misleading claims about eco-friendly products.
-Clear labeling builds trust, while accurate and detailed descriptions make the product more appealing to customers who support the green cause.
 The Green Guides also help businesses by setting clear rules for making environmental statements and encouraging transparency and accountability.
-Regulations note that companies should provide evidence to support these claims, as vague or unsubstantiated statements can mislead people and harm the brand’s reputation in the future.
+Regulations note that companies should provide evidence to support these claims, as vague or unsubstantiated statements can mislead people and harm the brand's reputation in the future.

 This article will explore how the FTC Green Guides defines Recyclable, Recycled Content, and Degradable—and how they help consumers make informed, sustainable choices.

-The FTC Green Guides set clear definitions for the terms “recyclable,” “recycled content,” and “degradable” to help businesses use these claims responsibly.
-Let’s go over how the FTC defines these terms and how they should be correctly used in marketing.
+The FTC Green Guides set clear guidelines for recyclable, recycled content, and degradable packaging to help businesses use these claims responsibly.
+Let's go over what the FTC says on how they should be correctly used in marketing

 The FTC Green Guides require businesses to accurately disclose the percentage of recycled content so buyers can understand precisely how much of the product is made from recycled materials.

-A product labeled “degradable” should completely break down into natural elements within one year of disposal under typical environmental conditions.
-This does not mean the product falls apart into smaller pieces but fully decomposes into non-toxic substances.
+Degradable products basically should have compostable elements: materials that completely break down into natural compost within one year of disposal under typical environmental conditions.
 For example, a bag labeled as biodegradable is expected to decompose entirely in a standard landfill within a year.

 The FTC Green Guides emphasize that businesses making degradability claims must provide scientific evidence to support them.
 This includes credible testing data that proves the product will fully degrade as stated.
-Alternatively, brands can state if the product has special requirements to decompose completely.
+Alternatively, brands should state if the product has special requirements to decompose completely.
 One example is the PLA packaging, which takes 3-6 months to break down within industrial composting facilities but would take 80-100 years to degrade naturally.
-Regardless, the FTC looks into degradable materials and labeling more thoroughly since these items contribute to the trash economy.

 How the Green Guides Challenge Businesses and Marketing